-Early years settings have a duty to identify and support all children with special educational needs.
+Early Years settings have duties in relation to identifying and supporting all children with special educational needs.
 Relevant legislation is set out in the Statutory Framework for the Early Years Foundation Stage, the Special Educational Needs and Disability Regulations 2014 and the Equality Act 2010.

-Providers must have arrangements in place to support children with special educational need or disabilities (SEND), including a clear approach to identifying and responding to special educational needs.
-All publicly funded early years providers must promote equality of opportunity for disabled children.
+Providers must have arrangements in place to support children with SEN or disabilities, including a clear approach to identifying and responding to SEN. All publicly funded early years providers must promote equality of opportunity for disabled children.
 It is particularly important in the early years that there is no delay in making any necessary special educational provision.

-The local authority must ensure that all providers delivering early education places meet the needs of children with SEND.
+The local authority must ensure that all providers delivering early education places meet the needs of children with SEN and disabled children.